-A big advantage of online payment processing is that you can do away with set-up fees, monthly and annual fees, and contracts.
+A big advantage of online payment processing is that you can do away with monthly and annual fees, set-up fees and contracts.
 Each online transaction usually attracts a fixed-percentage of the transaction amount.

-- Some companies may charge a higher rate for processing international payments that need to be converted into another currency.
+Some companies may charge a higher rate for processing international payments that need to be converted into another currency.
 For example, PayPal charges 2.9% plus 30 cents per transaction.

 Depending on the type of business as well as the number of transactions, you may find that online credit processing is an affordable and flexible choice.

 3.5% + 15 cents

 3.4% + 25 cents — pay-as-you-go plan